NBISweden/workshop-reproducible-research/pages/quarto/quarto-2-the-basics.md

 `preview`.
 It's essentially a live preview of the document you're working on that will automatically render when you introduce changes to the document.

-* Type `quarto preview quarto-tutorial.qmd` at the command line.
+* Type `quarto preview quarto-tutorial.qmd` in the command line.

 Your default web browser should now have opened a new window with your rendered document, while your command line should say something like the following: